 The Health Equity Scholars program is a scholarship and leadership development opportunity for select students entering the Master of Public Health program at Brown.
 The Brown MPH is rooted in the University's tradition of academic excellence and interdisciplinary collaboration, much like the field of public health itself.
-In recent years, the dual pandemics of COVID-19 and racism have revealed deep disparities in health systems and outcomes, and the Health Equity Scholars program reflects Brown’s commitment to address these inequities.
+In recent years, the dual pandemics of COVID-19 and racism have revealed deep disparities in health systems and outcomes, and the Health Equity Scholars program reflects Brown’s commitment to addressing these inequities.
+The Health Equity Scholars program offers up to full tuition support, a paid research assistantship, and structured mentoring and coaching.

 Eliminating health disparities requires leaders with bold ideas, diverse perspectives, and a commitment to serve the most vulnerable communities.
 Greater diversity in the workforce — and especially among the ranks of public health leadership — brings attention to inequities and leads to more just policies and practices.